ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 Despite the generic purpose of this document to standardize a signing protocol via QR codes, the different blockchains are various and present each their own specificity.
 We are focusing the signing protocol to support the following blockchains:

-- Bitcoin
+- Bitcoin and other PSBT-based blockchains
-- Ethereum and other EVM blockchain
+- Ethereum and other EVM blockchains
 - Solana
 - Stellar
-- Elrond
+- MultiversX
 - Tezos
+- Avalanche X-Chain
+- XRP Ledger

-The integration of a new blockchain should reuse as much as possible the generic communication protocol introduced in this document.
+Any new blockchain should be easily integrated thanks to the blockchain-agnostic communication protocol introduced in this document.

-This document is limited to the detailed description of the signing process between the offline signer and the watch-only wallet.
-The sync communication protocol via QR codes is discussed in [[NBCR-2023-002]](https://github.com/ngraveio/Research/blob/main/papers/nbcr-2023-002-multi-layer-sync.md) specification.
+This document focuses only on the signing process between the offline signer and the watch-only wallet.
+The sync communication protocol via QR codes is detailed in [[NBCR-2023-002]](https://github.com/ngraveio/Research/blob/main/papers/nbcr-2023-002-multi-layer-sync.md) specification.

 ---